Rats In Cavity Walls

 Rats Via Overhanging Trees, Hedges, or Climbing Vegetation

-Rats and other rodents will quickly climb along telephone wires, jump from overhanging branches and climb up climbing plants directly onto your roof where they quickly make themselves at home in the tight roof spaces of extensions and loft spaces of the main building.
-Access into your loft under tiles is simple.
+Rats and other rodents will quickly climb along telephone wires, jump from overhanging branches and climb up climbing plants directly onto your roof, where they quickly make themselves at home in the tight roof spaces of extensions and loft spaces of the main building.
+Access to your loft under the tiles is simple.

 Other Points Of Entry Include: